-The Main Library maintains a variety of rooms for the use of MSU students, faculty and staff.
-These include group study rooms on 2 and 3 West, a number of Collaborative Technology Rooms, and four instruction rooms.
-The Main Library also contains several general purpose rooms that are reserved for use by librarians and library staff for both public and internal use.
+The Main Library maintains a variety of rooms for use by MSU students, faculty and staff.
+These include group study rooms on 2 and 3 West, Collaborative Technology Labs, and four instruction rooms.

 Collaborative Technology Labs:

-The Collaborative Technology Labs may be reserved by MSU students, faculty and staff with a valid MSU NetID and password via the online reservation system (http://reservations.lib.msu.edu).
-Those wishing to use the rooms to support collaborative academic work are given first priority.
-The rooms are not designed for individual study, regularly scheduled classes or office space.
-Those using these spaces in this manner may be asked to leave and blocked from reserving the rooms in the future.
+The Collaborative Technology Labs (CTLs) may be reserved by MSU students, faculty and staff with a valid MSU NetID and password using the online reservation system or the touch screens outside each room.
+These rooms are designed to accommodate collaborative, academic group work.
+Anyone using these rooms in a manner other than the intended purpose will be asked to leave and blocked from making future reservations.

-- You must check in at the nearest service desk with your MSU ID before occupying your room to avoid being counted as a no-show.
-You may check into the room up to 30 minutes in advance of your reservation if the room is unoccupied.
+- You may check into the room up to 30 minutes in advance of your reservation if the room is not in use.

-- Please return all checked out materials that are associated with the rooms to the nearest service desk when you are done using them.
-There are significant penalties if all materials are not returned.
+- Please return all checked out materials that are associated with the rooms to the nearest service desk at end of reservation to avoid accruing fines.

-- The person that reserves and checks out the room and equipment may be held responsible for any missing or damaged equipment or any damage to the room and furniture.
+- The person who reserves the room may be held responsible for any missing or damaged equipment or furniture.